kjhealy/kieranhealy.hugo/content/blog/using-quarto-to-write-a-book/index.markdown

 dealing with code that needs to be run in the context of prose.
-In the R world these descendants include [Sweave](https://cran.r-project.org/doc/manuals/r-patched/packages/utils/vignettes/Sweave.pdf) and [RMarkdown/knitr](https://yihui.org/knitr/).[^literate] These broadly "notebook" approaches to writing and discussing code have benefits and also sharp limits if your focus is full-on software development and its documentation, or complex data analysis involving many interrelated steps.
-But they're *very* useful if you are primarily writing longer-form text that periodically requires things like figures and tables to be programatically generated in a reproducible fashion.
+In the R world these descendants include [Sweave](https://cran.r-project.org/doc/manuals/r-patched/packages/utils/vignettes/Sweave.pdf) and [RMarkdown/knitr](https://yihui.org/knitr/).
+These broadly "notebook" approaches to writing and discussing code have benefits and also sharp limits if your focus is full-on software development and its documentation, or complex data analysis involving many interrelated steps.[^literate] But they're *very* useful if you are primarily writing longer-form text that periodically requires things like figures and tables to be programatically generated in a reproducible fashion.

 [^literate]: The trick is to have the code chunks in your document be short and sweet, and have structureed scripts and properly-documented packages manage the heavy lifting in any analysis.

-{{% figure src="workflow-wide-quarto.png" alt="" caption="A schematic overview of how Quarto orchestrates its document processing." class="full-width" %}}

 If you just want to know whether you can write long-form projects like articles, books, or websites using Quarto and R, the answer is absolutely yes.
 A long time ago I wrote parts of my dissertation and several articles using Sweave.
 A few years ago I wrote the first edition of *Data Visualization* using RMarkdown.
 I wrote the second edition using Quarto.
 Each one was better than the previous version in terms of flexibility and power.
 Quarto eliminated several pain-points that I had to deal with for the first edition of this book.
 It's very [well-documented](https://quarto.org/docs/guide/) and continually improving.
 Its defaults are sensible and produce [good-looking output](https://quarto.org/docs/gallery/).
 You can stop reading now.

+{{% figure src="workflow-wide-quarto.png" alt="" caption="A schematic overview of how Quarto orchestrates its document processing." class="full-width" %}}

 ## Unreasonable Demands